Easiest Medical Schools to Get Into

 Acceptance Rate: 11%

-The Medical University of South Carolina is a prestigious public university that has six colleges: Medicine, Dental Medicine, Health Professions, Nursing, Pharmacy, and Graduate Studies.
-MUSC has long been the leader in biomedical research in South Carolina and is now among the top 20% of health science institutions nationally based on funding from the National Institutes of Health.
+Renowned as a prestigious public university, the Medical University of South Carolina comprises six esteemed colleges: Medicine, Dental Medicine, Health Professions, Nursing, Pharmacy, and Graduate Studies.
+MUSC boasts a storied legacy of leading biomedical research in South Carolina and presently stands among the top 20% of health science institutions nationwide in terms of National Institutes of Health funding.
 MUSC is dedicated to providing the best care they can and training competent, compassionate healthcare providers.
 They offer the best care available with a range of qualifications and specializations.
+All programs at MUSC are designed to promote the liberal arts and basic sciences, while also providing a comprehensive education in healthcare sciences.

 11. University at Buffalo SUNY- Jacobs School of Medicine